B2C

 Design Iterations

-👉🏻The client approached us with a bold question:
+👉🏻The product team approached us with a bold requirement:

 The Real Problem